syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerExcelQueryCellInfo

-The **OnServerExcelQueryCellInfo** event is triggered every time a data is written to the cell of the Excel sheet.
-So this event is triggered as many times as that of the cell written to the excel sheet.
-The properties corresponding to the XlsIO IRange Class will be obtained at the server side which is explained in the below table.
+The **OnServerExcelQueryCellInfo** event is triggered every time a data is entered into a cell of the Excel sheet.
+So this event is triggered as many times as the data is entered into a cell written of the excel sheet.
+The properties corresponding to the XlsIO IRange Class are obtained from the server-side which is explained in the following table.

 _Table 10: Argument of OnServerExcelQueryCellInfo event_